Real-time Threat Feeds user guide¶

 (Mbps = megabits per second) (MB/s = megabytes per second)

-Authentication is available via HTTP header, HMAC, or API key and secret.
-If you need to obtain credentials or are unsure about your authentication options, please contact enterprisesupport@domaintools.com.
+Authentication is available via HTTP header, HMAC (Hash-based Message Authentication Code), or API key and secret.
+If you need to obtain credentials or you're unsure about your authentication options, contact enterprisesupport@domaintools.com.

 Authenticate your requests by including the API key in the header of each HTTP request.
-The API key serves as a unique identifier and is used to authenticate your requests.
+The API key serves as a unique identifier and authenticates your requests.

 curl -H 'X-Api-Key: MY_API_KEY' 'https://api.domaintools.com/v1/feed/nod/?after=-60

 HMAC authentication is a secure alternative to API key-based methods.
-It requires signing each request with a SHA1 HMAC digest derived from your API secret, providing integrity and authenticity without exposing credentials directly in the request.
+It requires signing each request with a SHA1 HMAC digest derived from your API secret.
+This provides integrity and authenticity without exposing credentials directly in the request.

 This method is recommended for systems where authentication credentials should not be stored in plain text or included directly in request URLs.